 CancerCare Co-Payment Assistance Foundation helps people afford co- payments for chemotherapy and targeted treatment drugs.
 This critical assistance helps ensure patient access to care and compliance with prescribed treatments.
 Visit www.cancercarecopay.org or call 866-55-COPAY for more information.

-Patient Advocate Foundation (PAF) Co-Pay Relief Program provides professional case management services to people with chronic, life-threatening and debilitating illnesses.
+Patient Advocate Foundation (PAF) Co-Pay Relief Program provides assistance with co-pays, health care premiums and deductibles to people with chronic, life-threatening and debilitating illnesses.
+Additionally, they have professional resource navigation services to assist patients.
 PAF case managers serve as active liaisons between the patient and their insurer, employer and/or creditors to resolve insurance, job retention and/or debt crisis matters.
 Visit www.copays.org or call 866-512-3861 for more information.

 Patient Services Incorporated is committed to providing financial support and guidance for qualified patients with specific, rare chronic diseases.
 They provide assistance for health care premiums, prescription and treatment co-pays and travel assistance.
 Visit www.patientservicesinc.org or call 800-366-7741 for more information.